SMS? BTS? CMS? SRS!

 Relevance

-As much as we would like to tell about the advantages of the company or ideas that came to mind already during the development process, it is prohibited to do so in the SRS document.
-The document has a clear purpose, and must have clear content.
+As much as we would like to talk about the advantages of the company or ideas that came to mind already during the development process, it is prohibited to do so in the SRS document.
+The document has a clear purpose and must have clear content.
 SRS always reflects the functionality and technical characteristics of a product.

 Transparency

 This is about terms and language.
 Use the client language, but don’t oversimplify, or go overboard with euphemisms and literary tricks.
-You shouldn’t write about the magic work of code masters and ingenious inventions of picture masters.
-Better to be overly specific than ambiguous.
+It would help if you didn’t write about the magic work of code masters and the ingenious inventions of picture masters.
+It’s better to be overly specific than ambiguous.
 The software requirements specification is not a masterpiece of world classics, so even the most rudimentary stylistic rules can be ignored in the name of clarity.

 Accuracy